 Job Check

-The employer must apply for the Job Check to INZ, which requires them to advertise the position and prove that no suitable New Zealanders were available.
+The employer must apply for the Job Check to INZ, which requires them to advertise the position (unless it is listed on the Green List) and prove that no suitable New Zealanders were available.
 For low skilled jobs listed at ANZSCO Skill Level 4-5, they must also engage with the Work & Income NZ (WINZ) to prove that there are no ‘suitable and available’ New Zealanders.

 Accredited Employer Work Visa